bhauman/figwheel-main/docs/docs/editor-integration.md

 You can run a ClojureScript REPL locally and this is what happens when you run `clojure -m figwheel.main -b dev -r`.
-This is pretty simple to accompish.
+This is pretty simple to accomplish.
 However, it is when you wan to run it remotely over nREPL that things get more difficult.

 The ClojureScript REPL is responsible for compiling ClojureScript code